alix-tz/phd/posts/010/index.md

 [^1]: Also when I got more free time after [my classes were over](https://alix-tz.github.io/phd/posts/009/)!

 [^2]: It is not necessary to use readthedocs to deploy a website built with Mkdocs.
-In the case of the tutorial, it simple allows us to have a domain name more meaningful than ".github.io".
+In the case of the tutorial, it simply allows us to have a domain name more meaningful than ".github.io".